Styre-x/komorebiPy/README.md

 > ![NOTE]
 > if your desktop disappears after quitting Komorebi, restart the desktop service by running `nemo-desktop &` on Mint.
 Other distros differ.
+> If komorebi crashes with dual monitors, use the single screen argument and run it on a single monitor.

 ### Change wallpaper & desktop preferences